Registration

 - /etc/choria/ccm/manifests/base.yaml

-Valid values for registration are nats (core NATS, fire-and-forget) and jetstream (reliable delivery with rollup and TTL support).
+Valid values for registration are nats (core NATS, fire-and-forget) and jetstream (reliable delivery).
 Omitting the field disables registration.

 Other resources can query the registration registry using the registrations() function in templates.
 This enables dynamic configuration based on what services are currently registered.